Chair of Cinema & Media Arts

 - Media Aesthetics and Politics

-I am an Associate Professor of Cinema & Media Arts and English as well as a member of the graduate faculty in German Studies.
-My research and teaching are broadly concerned with transatlantic film and media theory, environmental criticism, and the relationship between aesthetics and politics.
+My research and teaching are broadly concerned with transatlantic film and media theory, environmental criticism, including critical Anthropocene studies, and the relationship between aesthetics and politics.

-I also serve as co-editor of the Contemporary Film Directors series for University of Illinois Press, coordinator of the Film Theory and Visual Culture Seminar at Vanderbilt’s Robert Penn Warren Center for the Humanities, and sit on the board of directors for the Belcourt Theatre in Nashville.
+I co-edit the Contemporary Film Directors series for University of Illinois Press, coordinate the Film Theory and Visual Culture Seminar at Vanderbilt’s Robert Penn Warren Center for the Humanities, and have served on the Board of Directors at Belcourt Theatre from 2012-2018.

-- Inhospitable World: Cinema in the Time of the Anthropocene forthcoming from Oxford University Press, March 2018.
+Inhospitable World: Cinema in the Time of the Anthropocene

 Theaters of Occupation: Hollywood and the Re-education of Postwar Germany

 (Minneapolis: University of Minnesota Press, 2008).

 Film Noir: Hard-Boiled Modernity and The Cultures of Globalization